This article is our attempt to decide what World of Hyatt points are worth. How should you value them?

 If you redeemed points for every stay you did, regardless of the cash price, scheme B would be the best.
 No-one does this though.
 In reality you can pay cash for your stays in scheme A until the day when a bumper redemption arrives and you can get 1p.

 Here’s a real example.
-I value Marriott Bonvoy points at 0.5p as this article explains.
+I value Marriott Bonvoy points at 0.5p as our article last week showed.
 If you do 20 Marriott hotel stays and use Bonvoy points for all of them, I think you will average 0.5p, give or take.

-This October, I have three nights at the astounding Al Maha desert resort in Dubai booked.
-This is getting me 1.5p per Bonvoy point vs my 0.5p valuation.
+Last October, I booked three nights at the Al Maha desert resort in Dubai.
+This got me 1.5p per Bonvoy point vs my 0.5p valuation.